MicrosoftDocs/mixed-reality/mixed-reality-docs/performance-recommendations-for-unity.md

 **Edit** > **Project Settings**, then select the **Quality** category > Select **Low Quality** for the UWP Platform.
 One can also just set the **Shadows** property to **Disable Shadows**.

+It is recommended that you use baked lighting with your models in Unity.

 ### Reduce poly count

 Polygon count is usually reduced by either